coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 become conscious.

 A few people pointed out that we would have done better if we had built an experienced go-to-market team.
-That's 100% true, but unfortunately the timing of our personal development didn't line up with the needs of the company.
+That's 100% true, but the timing of our personal development didn't line up with the needs of the company.
 Initially we didn't know we needed go-to-market expertise, so we didn't seek out to include it on the founding team[2].
 By the time we built up a mental model that maps well to reality, we found ourselves short on cash, in a difficult market filled with capable competitors, and a product that's three years behind.
 By then, the best go-to-market team in the world couldn't have saved us.

 # What does all this mean for the developer tools market?